Long-time asymptotics and stability for the sine-Gordon equation: Introduction

-The sine-Gordon equation is widely studied and used in differential geometry, the relativistic field theory and soliton integrable systems.
-To mention a few, it arises as mechanical model for coupled pendula in \cite{BEMS}, in the theory of crystal dislocations in \cite{FK}, superconducting Josephson junctions in \cite{SCR76}, vibrations of DNA molecules in \cite{Y04}, and quantum field theory in \cite{Coleman1975}.
-We refer interested reader to monographs by Lamb \cite{Lamb}, Dauxois and Peyrard \cite{DP}, Cuevas-Marave, Kevrekidis and Williams \cite{CKW}.
-In particular, the sine-Gordon equation is a mechanical model of a continuum of pendula parametrized by $x$ that interact elastically with each other.
+The sine-Gordon equation has been widely studied because of its ubiquitous appearance in different fields.
+First proposed in differential geometry, it has been shown to have close connection to relativistic field theory, and garnered further attention in 1970’s due to it being discovered as an ``integrable system''.
+On the applications side, to mention but a few, it arises as the mechanical model for coupled pendula \cite{BEMS} and appears in the theory of crystal dislocations \cite{FK} and superconducting Josephson junctions \cite{SCR76}, vibrations of DNA molecules in \cite{Y04}, and quantum field theory in \cite{Coleman1975}.
+We refer the interested reader to monographs by Lamb \cite{Lamb}, Dauxois and Peyrard \cite{DP}, {Cuevas-Maraver}, Kevrekidis and Williams \cite{CKW}.
+In particular, the sine-Gordon equation is a mechanical model of a continuum of pendula parametrized by the $x$ variable that interact elastically with each other.
 In this setting, $f\left(x,t\right)$ denotes the angle of the pendulum located at point $x$ at time $t$.
-Thus, it is also natural to calculate $\sin(f)$ and $\cos(f)$ which we will use later on in our computations.
+Thus, it is also natural to calculate $\sin(f)$ and $1-\cos(f)$ which we will use later on in this paper.

 As a wave-type equation, the sine-Gordon equation \eqref{eq: sG} enjoys the conservation of energy

 and the conservation of momentum